Jimsont/Home-Service-Robot/README.md

 A shell script is a file containing a series of commands and could be executed.
 It is commonly used to set up environment, run a program.
 You will create a launch.sh script and use it to launch Gazebo and Rviz in separate instances of terminals.
 Steps
-- Install xterm with "sudo apt-get install xterm"
+- Install xterm with `sudo apt-get install xterm`
 - Create launch.sh file
 - Write following lines in to launch.sh file
 ![image](https://user-images.githubusercontent.com/15081906/156510083-37491a7f-deea-4ab0-a944-ac870853f4dc.png)
-- Turn script ino an executable one with "chomd +x launch.sh"
+- Turn script ino an executable one with `chomd +x launch.sh`
-- Test script file with "./launch.sh"
+- Test script file with './launch.sh'
 ### SLAM Testing
 The goal of this step is to manually test SLAM.
 You will write a shell script "test_slam.sh" that will deploy a turtlebot inside your environment, control it with keyboard commands, interface it with a SLAM package, and visualize the map in rviz.
 You can find the file "test_slam.sh" in the folder "scripts".
 Steps